The Houston Story

 The Houston Story is a 1956 American crime film noir directed by William Castle and starring Gene Barry, Barbara Hale and Edward Arnold.
+It was produced by Sam Katzman for distribution by Columbia Pictures.

 Plot

 Frank Duncan (Barry), a shrewd oil driller from Galveston, Texas, conceives a plan to sneakily siphon millions of dollars' worth of oil from the oil fields and sell it as his own.
 He goes through nightclub singer Zoe Crane (Hale) to insinuate himself with a Houston mobster, Paul Atlas (Arnold) to get financing for his scheme.

 Atlas tells right-hand man Gordon Shay privately that he plans to double-cross Duncan as soon as the money's in hand.
-Chris Barker, a gunman, robs Duncan and intends to murder him, but Duncan is able to push Barker off an oil rig to his death.
+Chris Barker, a gunman, robs Duncan and intends to murder him, but Duncan is able to push Barker off the observation roof of the Houston justice building to his death.

+Mob boss Emile Constant sends a pair of thugs to assassinate Duncan.
 Duncan tries to make a getaway with the help of true-blue girlfriend Madge, but the hard-hearted Zoe steals his money and lies to Madge that Duncan has betrayed her.
-A pair of Atlas's thugs snatch Zoe, take her money and toss her from a moving car.
-Shay is killed, but before Duncan can get away, the cops close in on him and he's forced to surrender.
+The thugs kill Zoe and toss her body from a moving car.
+Duncan shoots the thugs, but before Duncan can get away, the cops close in on him and he's forced to surrender.